Nazi gold train: Zone 65

 In late August 2015, news stories began circulating about two unidentified men who had obtained a deathbed confession about a buried gold train.
 The two were later identified as Piotr Koper of Poland and Andreas Richter of Germany, co-owners of the mine exploration company XYZ S.C.
 Using lawyers as an intermediary, the two men opened secret negotiations with the Polish government for a "finders' fee" of 10% of the value of the train in return for information leading to its location.
 They would reveal the exact location once the documents were signed.

 Koper and Richter would later claim information about their discovery was leaked by the government, resulting in a worldwide media circus.

 On 28 August, Polish Deputy Culture Minister Piotr Żuchowski announced that ground-penetrating radar images taken by Koper and Richter confirmed with 99% probability that a train of 100 metres in length had been found.
-However, on August 31, Tomasz Smolarz, Governor of the Lower Silesian Voivodeship, told reporters that "There is no more proof for this alleged discovery than for other claims made over the years," saying, "It's impossible to claim that such a find actually exists at the location indicated based on the documents that have been submitted."
+However, on August 31, Tomasz Smolarz, Voivode (governor) of the Lower Silesian Voivodeship, told reporters that "There is no more proof for this alleged discovery than for other claims made over the years," saying, "It's impossible to claim that such a find actually exists at the location indicated based on the documents that have been submitted."

 On 4 September, Koper and Richter went public for the first time, breaking their previous anonymity.
 They announced that the precise location of the train had been given to Polish authorities.
 They also released images they had taken with a KS-700 Ground Penetrating Radar system that appeared to show a 50-metre-deep man-made shaft with something in it.
 Koper and Richter believed the train was buried next to a 4 km stretch of track on Polish State Railways' Wrocław–Wałbrzych line at kilometre 65.

 Polish authorities sectioned off woodland in the area of kilometer 65, as well as deploying police and other guards in order to prevent access to the numerous treasure hunters who had arrived armed with detection equipment.
 In late September, the Polish military, acting at the request of the regional governor, began to clear the surface of trees and search for booby traps and mines.
 In October the military declared the area safe.